Skip to content

 A battery in HAEO represents:

-Battery configuration uses a single-step flow where you enter the name, connection, and configure each input field.
+Battery configuration uses a sectioned flow where you enter the name, connection, and configure each input field.
 For each field, select "Entity" to link to a sensor, "Constant" to enter a fixed value, or "None" for optional fields you don't need.
+If you enable battery partitions, HAEO guides you to a second step to configure undercharge and overcharge values.

 Fields configured with "Constant" create input entities that you can adjust at runtime without reconfiguring.
 Optional fields set to "None" are omitted from the optimization entirely.